About

 Time Dust (2016)

 TIME DUST’s simple movement language captures a sense of ruination and memory beyond words and speaks to audiences in affective images.
 The interplay between mirror-suit, dust and light creates ephemeral sculptures in the air.
-The choreography and soundscape intertwine and merge into a visual sound-choreography: the performer creates sounds with movements on and across the stage element which are picked up by integrated mics and transformed into complex soundscapes to which the movements react in turn again.
+The choreography and soundscape intertwine and merge into a visual sound-choreography: the performer creates sounds with movements on and across the stage which are picked up by integrated microphones and transformed into complex soundscapes to which the movements react in turn again.

-Dramaturgy: Irina Glinski
+Irina Glinski

-Sound-Design: Martin Hofstetter
+Martin Hofstetter

-Lighting-Design: Nikolaus Granbacher
+Nikolaus Granbacher

 A Home for Nessie